osazuwamatthewogbebor/fintech-ledger-engine/README.md

 # Double-Entry Ledger Engine

 A ledger service for moving money between accounts.
-Balances aren't stored as a column that gets updated — they're derived by summing an append-only list of ledger entries, so the history is the source of truth and nothing can change a balance without leaving a record.
+Balances aren't stored as a column that gets updated' they're derived by summing an append-only list of ledger entries, so the history is the source of truth and nothing can change a balance without leaving a record.